mongodb/docs/source/includes/list-table-cluster-http-response.rst

      - number
      - The number of :term:`replica set` members.
 Each member keeps a copy of your databases, providing high availability and data redundancy.

+       For multi-region clusters, add the total number of ``replicationSpec.<region>.electableNodes`` to calculate the
+       replication factor of the cluster.

        If your cluster is a sharded cluster, each shard is a replica set with the specified replication factor.